 The Nordic countries have a fantastic healthcare system and it’s no surprise that Denmark makes this list.
 An incredibly organized system with a modernized working environment makes it a very attractive place to work.
 However, you will be required to get authorizations from the government and healthcare bodies before you practice.
 You would also be required to take a language test because learning the local language is pertinent.
 With an average salary of about $58,000, Denmark is arguably the best place in Europe to be a nurse.

-3. Australia
+3. Australia:

 Just like New Zealand, Australia has a healthy mix of state-funded and private healthcare systems.
 Australia’s healthcare is also well funded and with the demand for nurses being high, there is a proactive recruitment process.
 The government and private healthcare organizations actively scout and recruit nurses.
-Being an American nurse means that your training and degree comes from America.
-Therefore, an American nurse can work in Australia without having to get added certifications.
-However, an international English Language test is required to qualify for their nursing registration.
+Being an American nurse means that your training and degree come from America.
+Therefore, an American nurse can work in Australia without having to get additional certifications.
+However, an international English Language test is required to qualify for nursing registration.

 4. Canada: